AI and Data Centers: The Infrastructure Challenge in an Industry on the Move

 One of the prominent applications of artificial intelligence in data centers is its ability to improve energy efficiency: implementing AI algorithms for real-time monitoring and adjustment can significantly reduce energy consumption, improving sustainability and reducing operating costs.

-Gartner predicts that by 2025, 50% of data center operators will adopt artificial intelligence, bots, and machine learning to improve energy and operational efficiency[1]
+Gartner predicts that by 2025, 50% of data center operators will adopt artificial intelligence, bots, and machine learning to improve energy and operational efficiency[1].

 On the other hand, automation is another area where artificial intelligence is starting to make its mark in data centers.
 In fact, AI can be used to automate capacity planning, supported by historical data on resource demand.
 AI can also be applied to identify and anticipate errors and system failures, while enabling self-healing mechanisms or processes.
 This would not only contribute to reducing the risk of human error, improving the reliability and safety of operations.[2]